 The Alpha Theta Chapter of Phi Delta Kappa began at the University of North Dakota in 1922, with the formation of a society of professional educators known as Padeia.
 Padeia was formed with the distinct purpose of becoming a chapter of PDK as soon as possible.
 Padeia was in existence from 1922 until May 15, 1924, at which time the installation of the Alpha Theta Chapter of Phi Delta Kappa took place.
 The chapter name was changed to the University of North Dakota Chapter during the 1960s.
 Membership was taken from faculty members of the University, as well as graduate and undergraduate students in the field of education.

 The UND Chapter celebrated its 75th Anniversary in March 1999.
 The Chapter has promoted the cause of education by sponsoring several undergraduate scholarships, conducting lectures, meetings and conferences, and touring educational facilities across the state and region.

-The Phi Delta Kappa, Alpha Theta Chapter Records date from 1922-1988, however the bulk of the records date from 1922-1960 and 1980-1988.
-The records were received unorganized, and upon processing, were rearranged to reflect the organizational structure of the fraternity.
-Papers submitted by PDK members were rearranged topically.
+The Phi Delta Kappa, Alpha Theta Chapter Records, 1922-1988 (bulk are 1922-1960 and 1980-1988), were received unorganized and, upon processing, were rearranged to reflect the organizational structure of the fraternity.
+Papers submitted by PDK members were arranged topically.
 It should be noted that the records do not contain meeting minutes of the organization.
-The scrapbook, however, documents the highlights of the early years of the fraternity.
+The scrapbook, however, documents the early years of the fraternity.

-Also included are several photographs and a scrapbook dating from 1922-1960.
+Also included are several photographs and a scrapbook (1922-1960).
 The scrapbook contains photographs of past presidents, membership listings, a written history, yearly histories and highlights, and photographs of many PDK members and groups.
 The scrapbook was separated and placed on the shelves adjacent to the collection, while the photographs were separated and placed in Photograph File Cabinets.